 How Does Apple Cider Vinegar Help?

 Apple cider vinegar is one of the oldest, most effective home-remedies for diarrhea.
 Made from fermented apples, apple cider vinegar contains pectin.
 The protective coating that pectin forms on the lining of the intestine treats inflammation, preventing irritation.
 Apple cider vinegar has anti-microbial and antibiotic properties that fight harmful bacteria, which are often responsible for diarrhea.
 It is also said to bulk up the stool and control loose bowel movement.
-Apple cider vinegar also keeps the body hydrated, and replenishes the body with essential minerals and nutrients, such as potassium
+Apple cider vinegar also keeps the body hydrated, and replenishes the body with essential minerals and nutrients, such as potassium and magnesium.1 2

 How To Use Apple Cider Vinegar For Diarrhea